-If your home has a smart meter, you're eligible to enroll in ComEd's Peak Time Savings program and earn a credit on your energy bill when you participate voluntarily on days with Peak Time Savings Hours.
+If your home has a smart meter, you're eligible to enroll in ComEd's Peak Time Savings program and earn a credit on your energy bill when you participate voluntarily on days with Peak Time Savings events.
 There is no cost to enroll and you can remain in the program for as long as you like.

-When you participate, ComEd will credit your monthly bill for reducing your energy use during Peak Time Savings Hours.
+When you participate, ComEd will credit your monthly bill for reducing your energy use during Peak Time Savings events.
 A credit will appear as actual dollars off the total amount due on your next energy bill or the following bill.
 There is no penalty for not participating.
 You just won't earn a credit on your energy bill for that day.
-And, you can still participate in future Peak Time Savings Hours.
+And, you can still participate in future Peak Time Savings events.

 Peak Time Savings Calculator to estimate your potential cumulative earnings for the summer.*